More people seem to get stuck on the way to or from the winter trailhead. Here’s some advice on how not to get stuck…or what to do if you do.

 - A shovel!
 If you do any backcountry winter activities, your avy shovel works beautifully.
-Small, compact and good enough to dig you out of minor “oopsies”.
+Small, compact and good enough to dig you out of minor “oopsies.”
 A similar utility snow shovel can be purchased that works well for winter camping and stowing in your car.
-(Note: they are not avalanche shovels.
+(Note: they are not avalanche shovel rated.
 Just a heads up. )

-- When I drove my 2WD pick up, I kept a small plastic bucket of ice melt.
-Came in handy with the shovel to get myself out of the occasional small incline that was icy.
+- When I drove my 2WD pickup, I kept a small plastic bucket of ice melt.
+Came in handy with the shovel to get me out of the occasional small incline that was icy.
 Could work well for FWD cars, too.
 (I really did not like driving my 2WD truck in the snowy areas if I could avoid it..even in town!)

 - A friend has tow straps in his vehicle in case someone with the non-stock 4WD vehicle needs to tow him out! 🙂

 - Just in case your battery is weak from cold (or leaving lights on) : Jumper cables.
 Better yet, invest in a battery jumper.
-A decent one, depending on your needs, is ~$100+/-.
-Good if you go solo and/or more remote trail heads.
-There many not be someone to give you a jump.
-With an adapter, can even charge your phone and power a camp light, etc for when the power goes out at home.
+A good one with adequate CCA rating, depending on your needs, is ~$100+/-.
+Good if you go solo or to more remote trailheads.
+There may not be someone to give you a jump.
+With an adapter, can even charge your phone and power a camp light, etc. for when the power goes out at home.

 - Basic tools.
 A vise grip and a basic screwdriver set at the very least.
 And duct tape. (‘Natch) That loose battery connection that is preventing your car from starting up is not as big a deal if you have a simple socket set.
-A Home Depot version can be found at the checkout aisle for less than $10.
+A Home Depot sells a basic set at the checkout aisle for less than $10.
 Be sure to get SAE or metric depending on the car you drive.
-Or splurge and get one that does both for $20!
+Or splurge and get one that does both for $30!

-- A car GPS is good.
+- A car GPS or your phone is good.
 But seems to have limitations on FS, BLM or similar roads.
+And a larger overview is handy.
 I keep a backcountry Colorado road atlas (and swap in others as appropriate) in the car because getting lost sucks!

 And some times, bad things can happen.
 Best to be prepared.

 If you are an outdoor trip in winter, you should already have some warm clothing, water and a bit of food.
-Perhaps even a sleeping bag and pad if on an over night trip.
-Still, some extra things to keep in the car if things really get nasty (again, esp in a remote area)
+Perhaps even a sleeping bag and pad if on an overnight trip.
+Still, some extra things to keep in the car if things get nasty (again, esp in a remote area)

 - I have an old pocket knife and a lighter in my vehicle.